 How can I make this recipe gluten-free?

-Is this recipe dairy-free?
+Is this Pasta Alla Genovese recipe dairy-free?

 The only ingredient that has dairy is the parmesan cheese.
 You can easily omit this and use some nutritional yeast instead.
 It's the perfect substitution.

-Instructions for Instant Pot or Slow Cooker
+Instant Pot and Slow Cooker Instructions

 For the Instant Pot, sear the beef using the high sauté function.
 Remove beef and go through to step 3.
 Secure the lid of the Instant Pot and cook on high pressure for 1 hour, allowing it to depressurize naturally.
 Remove lid.
 Shred the meat and stir into that glorious sauce.
 If you feel the liquid needs to reduce, simply turn the sauté function for a bit.
 Cook the pasta according to package instructions and toss with the sauce when you are ready.